runcycles/cycles-protocol/README.md

 ## Why Cycles

-AI agents make spending decisions autonomously — calling LLMs, executing tool actions, spawning sub-agents.
-Each call costs real money, and the agent decides when and how often to call.
-Traditional cost controls were designed for human-initiated requests with predictable patterns.
-Agents break those assumptions: they run in loops, retry on failure, fan out in parallel, and chain actions whose total cost is unknowable in advance.
+AI agents spend money autonomously: they call LLMs, execute tools, retry on failure, fan out in parallel, and spawn sub-agents.
+Traditional cost controls assume predictable, human-initiated requests.
+Agent runtimes break those assumptions.

-Cycles exists because **spend is a safety property in agentic systems, not a billing afterthought.** Without a protocol-level enforcement point, every platform team independently reinvents budget checks — with varying correctness under concurrency, retries, and partial failures.
+Cycles exists because **spend is a safety property in agentic systems, not a billing afterthought.** It provides a protocol-level enforcement point for budget control that remains correct under concurrency, retries, and partial failures.

 ## When to use Cycles